-S. 148 (the Stop STALLING Act) would empower the FTC to take action against a drug manufacturer that files a "sham citizen petition with the FDA" with the intent to interfere with approval of a particular biosimilar or generic drug that would otherwise compete with a biologic or brand-name drug.
+S. 148 in the 118th Congress (the Stop STALLING Act) would empower the FTC to take action against a drug manufacturer that files a "sham citizen petition with the FDA" with the intent to interfere with approval of a particular biosimilar or generic drug that would otherwise compete with a biologic or brand-name drug.